 Staying at the House

 Any family who has a child 21 years of age or younger that is being treated at an area medical facility is eligible to stay at our House.
 All families must be referred by a healthcare professional involved in the patient's care.
-Because of the large volume of room requests, the Ronald McDonald House of Columbia is unable to accept reservations.
+Because of the large volume of room requests, the Ronald McDonald House Columbia, SC is unable to accept reservations.
 If a room is unavailable at the time of the referral, the family will be placed on a waiting list and called as soon as a room becomes available.